ita-social-projects/ZeroWaste/README.md

 ## How to run local

 1. Open terminal.
-In some systems, after restarting them, the postgresql server remains disabled, perhaps at the first start you should enter "sudo service postgresql start".
+In some systems, after restarting them, the postgresql server remains disabled, perhaps at the first start you should enter `sudo service postgresql start`.
 2. Run `rails server`/`rails s` to start application
 3. Open http://localhost:3000 to view it in the browser.

 Solutions when an errors occurs:
 <a href="https://stackoverflow.com/questions/15301826/psql-fatal-role-postgres-does-not-exist">psql: FATAL: role "postgres" does not exist</a>

+If you have Webpacker::Manifest::MissingEntryError you can try next steps:
+$ `rm -rf node_modules`
+$ `rails webpacker:install`
+$ `yarn install`

 # Usage

 # How to run Rubocop